TeamCOMPAS/COMPAS/docs/docker.md

 Instead of having to install and configure several libraries and tools (e.g. python/pip, numpy, g++, boost) which can vary considerably beween operating systems and existing toolchains, users can instead opt to install Docker and run COMPAS with a single command.

-This also give users the ability to run COMPAS on cloud solutions like [AWS EC2](https://aws.amazon.com/ec2/) or [Google Compute Engine](https://cloud.google.com/compute) where hundreds of cores can be provisioned without having to manually configure the environment.
+This also gives users the ability to run COMPAS on cloud solutions like [AWS EC2](https://aws.amazon.com/ec2/) or [Google Compute Engine](https://cloud.google.com/compute) where hundreds of cores can be provisioned without having to manually configure the environment.

 Docker works by creating an isolated and standalone environment known as a [container](https://www.docker.com/resources/what-container).
 Containers can be created or destroyed without affecting the host machine or other containers*.